Sheriff’s Office: Employment

 - 4. Formal Board Review/Interview

-- If you are applying for a position with the Bureau of Law Enforcement, you will be required to appear before a panel comprised of superior officers and background investigators for a formal interview at which time your responses to a series of subjective questions relating to the position you are applying for will be gauged and scored.
-If you are applying for a position as a corrections officer, the warden will conduct the interview.
+- You will be required to appear before a panel comprised of superior officers and background investigators for a formal interview at which time your responses to a series of subjective questions relating to the position you are applying for will be gauged and scored.

 - 5. Medical Examination